 10 Movies That are Entirely Interpretive

-Cinema isn't always about the answers; sometimes, it's about the questions that rot in your brain long after the credits roll.
+Cinema isn't always about the answers; sometimes, it's about the unanswered questions that linger on long after the credits roll.
+It's our own interpretation into that ambiguity that makes these films works of art.

-Here are 10 films that refuse to give you the satisfaction of a clear ending.
+Here are 10 films that refuse to give you the satisfaction of a clear ending, with lots of room for our own theories and guesses as to what the deeper meaning is behind them.

 01. BEAU IS AFRAID

-In The Stranger (read it, it's incredible), the protagonist Meursault stands trial for murder, but his "true" crime is failing to mourn his mother to society's satisfaction.
+In The Stranger (read it, it’s fantastic), the protagonist Meursault stands trial for murder, but his "true" crime is failing to show his mother the "proper" amount of grief and love.
+As is the case in Beau’s story, Meursault is judged for his feelings toward his mother, but the ultimate question remains: was the mother’s love actually deserved?

 02. THE LIGHTHOUSE